skeema/skeema/doc/options.md

 * `{SIZE}` -- size of table that this DDL statement targets, in bytes.
 For tables with no rows, this will be 0, regardless of actual size of the empty table on disk.
 It will also be 0 for CREATE TABLE statements.
 It will be 0 if {CLASS} isn't TABLE.
 * `{CLAUSES}` -- Body of the DDL statement, i.e. everything *after* `ALTER TABLE <name> ` or `CREATE TABLE <name> `.
 This is blank for `DROP TABLE` statements, and blank if {CLASS} isn't TABLE.
 * `{TYPE}` -- the operation type: the word "CREATE", "DROP", or "ALTER" in all caps.
-* `{CLASS}` -- the object class: the word "TABLE" or "DATABASE" in all caps.
-Other object classes (e.g. "VIEW") may be supported in the future.
+* `{CLASS}` -- the object class: the word "TABLE", "DATABASE", "PROCEDURE", or "FUNCTION" in all caps.
+Additional object classes (e.g. "VIEW") may be supported in the future.
 * `{CONNOPTS}` -- Session variables passed through from the [connect-options](#connect-options) option
 * `{DIRNAME}` -- The base name (last path element) of the directory being processed.
 * `{DIRPATH}` -- The full (absolute) path of the directory being processed.